ericchaves/kener/docs/monitors-pingback.md

 ### Sliding window mode

 In `sliding` mode, Kener will count the number of UP pingbacks received between the last execution and now (within the current day only).

-If the pingback count is equal to or greater than `UP count`, the service is considered up and healthy.
+- If the pingback count is equal to or greater than `UP count`, the service is considered **UP**.
-If the pingback count is lower than `UP count` but greater than or equal to `DEGRADED count`, the service is considered degraded.
+- If the pingback count is lower than `UP count` but greater than or equal to `DEGRADED count`, the service is considered **DEGRADED**.
-If the pingback count is lower than `DEGRADED count`, the service is considered down.
+- If the pingback count is lower than `DEGRADED count`, the service is considered **DOWN**.

 ### Fixed window mode

 In `fixed` mode, Kener counts UP pingbacks received from the `time window start` until the current execution time, but only until the end of the current day.

-When the monitor executes before `time window end`, pingbacks are not counted and the monitor's default status is used to report the service status.
+**Monitor behavior based on execution time:**

+1. **Before time window start**: The monitor returns the default status without counting pingbacks.

+2. **Between time window start and end**: Pingbacks are counted from `time window start` until now.
+   - If the pingback count is equal to or greater than `UP count`, the service is considered **UP**.
+   - Otherwise, the monitor returns the default status.
+The service is **not** marked as DEGRADED or DOWN during this period.

-When the monitor executes after `time window end`, pingbacks are counted from `time window start` until now (limited to the end of the current day).
+3. **After time window end**: Pingbacks are counted from `time window start` until now (limited to the end of the current day).
-If the pingback count is equal to or greater than `UP count`, the service is considered up and healthy.
+   - If the pingback count is equal to or greater than `UP count`, the service is considered **UP**.
-If the pingback count is lower than `UP count` but greater than or equal to `DEGRADED count`, the service is considered degraded.
+   - If the pingback count is lower than `UP count` but greater than or equal to `DEGRADED count`, the service is considered **DEGRADED**.
-If the pingback count is lower than `DEGRADED count`, the service is considered down.
+   - If the pingback count is lower than `DEGRADED count`, the service is considered **DOWN**.

+**Cron expression requirements for FIXED mode:**
+- The cron expression must schedule at least one execution **during** the time window (between start and end).
+- The cron expression must schedule at least one execution **after** the time window end on the same day.

 ### Dynamic window mode

 In `dynamic` mode, you must define an eval function that will be invoked each time you call the `pingback` to determine the status of the signal (either UP, DOWN, or DEGRADED).
-When the monitor executes, it will assume the status value of the last pingback invocation.
+When the monitor executes, it will assume the status value of the last pingback invocation from the current day.

+If the last pingback was from a previous day, the monitor returns the default status.

 The eval function receives a `request` argument with the `method`, `headers`, `query` (query strings), and `body` properties.